MuhammadR321/Rashid_Muhammad_cs102_section_c_fall_2021_HOMEWORKS/HW2/prob-2/README.md

-# README.md for hw-1 / problem-1
+# README.md for hw-1 / problem-2

+# ALGORITHM
 	START
 	  STEP 1 - Take integer values from user
 	  STEP 2 - For Hours divide input by 60